nightingaleproject/vrdr-dotnet/README.md

 The `DeathRecordSubmission` class supports several properties that enable customization of the message contents, E.g., the `MessageSource` property allows the sender of the message to be specified.

+The `DeathRecordSubmission` constructor shown above will automatically set the values of the business identifier properties (`CertificateNumber`, `StateIdentifier` and `NCHSIdentifier`) from the supplied `DeathRecord`.

 #### Consuming a Death Record Submission

 ```cs